 Our silicone molds are flexible, soft, yet durable

-Our molds can be twisted, stretched, pulled, or dropped and they still will not lose their shape -- unlike plastic sheet molds which require constant replacing due to tearing, shredding, warping, and so on.
+Our molds can be twisted, stretched, pulled, or dropped and they still will not lose their shape.
+Unlike the plastic sheet molds which require constant replacing due to tearing, shredding, warping.
 Our silicone rubber has a memory.
-And this memory allows your molds to return to its original shape, each and every time.
+And this memory allows your molds to return to its original shape, every time.
 Our custom silicone molds will soon become your 'anchor go-to molds' for all your soap recipes.

 Do silicone molds take on the scents or colors

 Our silicone molds do not take on any scents, oils, or perfume you may use in your own exclusive soap formula.
 You can cast all your different soap formulas using the same mold.
 For example, you may use the same silicone mold to make soap bars, wax products, bath Fizzies, hard lotion bars, and even pumice bars.
 In these cases, your formula would start as a liquid slurry and then solidify to a harden state for de-molding.

 Can silicone molds be used for hot or cold recipes.

 Our molds can withstand temperatures up to 350° F. and for rapid cooling, our molds may be placed in cooling units.
 Our you can place them in a freezer for a brief time.
 Be Careful!